WasiKhann/Agriculture-Data-Warehouse-ETL-Pipeline-Snowflake/README.md

 # Snowflake Project

-This project showcases visuals related to Snowflake architecture and dashboarding.
+This project showcases a simple ETL pipeline, warehousing using and dashboarding - all using Snowflake.

 ## 📁 Snowflake Directory